 Short-term Care Quality

-In the final category, we gave this facility an A for our short-term care score.
-This wrapped up a very strong report card.
-In our short-term care score, we strive to craft a meaningful measure for rehabilitation services.
-In this process, we assess a nursing home's offerings of skilled nursing services, including both registered nurses and physical therapy, as well as occupational therapy.
-Fortunately, it looks like this nursing home employs registered nurses.
-Not every facility employs these types of nurses.
-On the other hand, based on the data they provided, it does not look like the facility employs physical therapists.
-The final metric we looked at in this category is the number of patients who were able to leave the facility and return home.
-We found that 4.7 percent of this facility's patients returned home.
+In the final category we looked at, this facility received a very strong grade of A in our short-term care category.
+With this score, the facility wrapped up a straight A profile.
+Short-term care ratings are meaningful for people looking for rehabilitation.
+Rehabilitation typically requires additional highly-skilled nursing.
+This includes a vast scope of nursing services, ranging from registered nurses to physical and respiratory therapists, as well as other types of therapy.
+Fortunately, it looks like this facility has registered nurses on staff.
+Not all facilities employs these skilled professionals.
+However, according to the information they provided, it does not look like the facility employs physical therapists.
+The last statistic we looked at in this area is the percentage of residents who were able to leave the facility and return to the community.
+We discovered that 5.2 percent of this facility's residents returned home.

 Rating Over Time

 Compared to national and state averages across all facilities.

 In Martin Luther Care Center, 6.69% of Patients had Pressure Ulcers

 This tells you the percent of residents that sustained a pressure ulcer.
 Pressure ulcers are considered to be a measure of the quality of nursing care .
 Pressure ulcers, also called bed sores, are often the result of residents not being moved frequently enough.

 Minimizes Serious Falls

 In Martin Luther Care Center, 4.21% of Patients had Serious Falls